-Dynamic fluorescent imaging using GCaMP6s reveals the relatively weak calcium signals induced by nitrate to be clearly distinct from the strong but very transient cytoplasmic calcium spike triggered by cold or osmotic stress lasting less than 60 sec (Knight et al., 1996; Yuan et al., 2014), or the strong and sustained calcium flood for 20-120 min induced by microbial signals or effectors (Grant et al., 2000; Liu et al., 2017; Ranf et al., 2015).
+Dynamic fluorescent imaging using GCaMP6s reveals that the relatively weak calcium signals induced by nitrate are clearly distinct from the strong but very transient (lasting less than 60 s) cytoplasmic calcium spike triggered by cold or osmotic stress (Knight et al., 1996; Yuan et al., 2014), or the strong and sustained calcium flood induced by microbial signals or effectors, which persists for 20-120 min (Grant et al., 2000; Ranf et al., 2015; Liu et al., 2017).
 Visualization of more modest calcium signals is now possible with high reproducibility using GCaMP6 and GCaMP7, which surpass the sensitivity of other protein-based and commonly used synthetic calcium indicators (Chen et al., 2013; Dana et al., 2019).
-Such calcium biosensors reduce the previous limits of detection and increase the resolution for monitoring physiological and dynamic calcium signalling triggered by diverse nutrients, peptides and hormones at subcellular resolution beyond previous detection and recognition in plants and animals.
+Such calcium biosensors have lower limits of detection and higher resolution than previously used biosensors, and enable the monitoring of physiological and dynamic calcium signalling triggered by diverse nutrients, peptides, and hormones at subcellular resolution in plants and animals.
 Future research will determine the precise sources and subcellular localization of nitrate-stimulated calcium signals using sensitive calcium biosensors targeted to specific organelles or subcellular compartments, which should also facilitate the identification of physiologically relevant calcium channels as well as additional nitrate and calcium sensors in the PNR (Fig. 1).